ci010/electron-vue-next/README.md

 #### assets, static resources, build resources... what's the difference?

 The assets is only used by the renderer process (in-browser display), like picture or font.
 They are **bundled by vite/rollup**.
 You can directly `import` them in `.vue/.ts` files under renderer directory.
-The default assets are in [renderer/renderer/assets](src/renderer/assets)
+The default assets are in [/src/renderer/assets](src/renderer/assets)

 The static resources are the static files which main process wants to access (like read file content) in **runtime vie file system**.
 They might be the tray icon file, browser window icon file.
-The static folder is at [static](static).
+The static folder is at [/static](static).

 The build resources are used by `electron-builder` to build the installer.
 They can be your program icon of installer, or installer script.
-Default build icons are under [build/icons](build/icons).
+Default build icons are under [/build/icons](build/icons).

 *Notice that your program icon can show up in multiple place!
 Don't mixup them!*
 - *In build icons, of course you want your program has correct icon.*